ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 There are only two pieces of hardware required along with cabling:
 * a Raspberry Pi Pico Wireless (with headers);
-* a Joy-IT CAN-RS485 card for the Raspberry Pi Pico (RB-P-CAN-485) or Waveshare Pico-CAN-B board (not yet tested but should work);
+* a Joy-IT CAN-RS485 board for the Raspberry Pi Pico (RB-P-CAN-485) or Waveshare Pico-CAN-B board;
-* two male-male breadboard jumper wires, plus another three for connecting the CAN card to the Gleisbox;
+* two male-male breadboard jumper wires (only needed for the Joy-IT board), plus another three for connecting the CAN board to the Gleisbox;
 * USB to mini-USB cable.

 Total cost of these items is about 20 euros (Jan.
 2025).
-There is no soldering required, although a minimal amount (two connections) yields a more robust setup.
+There is no soldering required, although a minimal amount (two connections on the Joy-IT board) yields a more robust setup.

 ## Setup